Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Introduction

 To validate the proposed framework, we consider three problems of increasing complexity.
-First, we consider conditional inference on the Rosenbrock distribution---a stylized nonlinear constrained problem where we compare ADMM-SVGD against standard SVGD (without the ADMM decomposition) to isolate the effect of the constraint splitting.
-Second, we apply the method to frequency-domain FWI for a Gaussian anomaly model, demonstrating well-calibrated uncertainty estimates and physically meaningful credible intervals.
+First, we consider conditional inference on the Rosenbrock distribution---a stylized nonlinear constrained problem where we compare ADMM-SVGD against reduced-space SVGD (without the ADMM decomposition) to isolate the effect of the constraint splitting.
+Second, we apply the method to frequency-domain FWI for a Gaussian anomaly model, where ADMM-SVGD reaches a lower model error and data misfit than reduced-space SVGD, and the posterior uncertainty concentrates where the model is hardest to recover.
 Third, we present results on the Marmousi~II benchmark, showing posterior contraction with increasing data coverage and the emergence of multimodal uncertainty at geologically complex locations.

 The remainder of the paper is organized as follows.
 We begin by formulating the inverse problem and its Bayesian interpretation, then review SVGD as a particle-based sampling method.
-We next introduce the constrained formulation and its dual-space extension via the augmented Lagrangian, derive the ADMM-SVGD algorithm, and discuss convergence considerations.
+We next introduce the constrained formulation and its dual-space extension via the AL, derive the ADMM-SVGD algorithm, and discuss convergence considerations.
 Finally, we present numerical results and conclude with a discussion of the method's strengths, limitations, and directions for future work.